jssmith1/Deployment/README.md

 ```

 ### Demonstrate mirroring: 100%
 The MIRROR flag can be set to true or false for the blue and/or green deployment.
-This flag is used to check whether to mirror requests pushes/pops onto the other deployment.
+This flag is used to check whether to mirror image pushes/pops onto the other deployment.